 The three main causes are from too much fertiliser, inconsistent watering, or genetics.
 It’s not an exact science, and it just seems to happen randomly.

 The main thing to do is make sure it stays dry, and heals up.
 As to how much this can effect the growth on a pumpkin is unsure, with various theories.
 I think if you have it happen again, you will just have to live with it, and make sure you don’t get any stem split, as this can be fatal.

-Hi there, that is an interesting question, and a problem which the top growers try and minimise by pollinating the plants themselves, and making sure other types are not near by.
-It all comes down to genetics, and it will be almost unknown until it has grown fully, hopefully it has more giant traits then normal pumpkin.
+Hi there, that is an interesting question and a problem which the top growers try and minimise by pollinating the plants themselves and making sure other types are not near by.
+It all comes down to genetics, and it will be almost unknown until it has grown fully, hopefully it has more giant traits than normal pumpkin.

-Hmm interesting, sometime the male and female parts don’t always appear at the same time, and sometime it is just a waiting game.
+Hmm, interesting, sometimes the male and female parts don’t always appear at the same time, and sometimes it is just a waiting game.
 For the end parts of the vine, I am wondering if it is dead, or got an infection.
 I would cut it off at the next good bit, and see how it goes.

 Hi, my giant pumpkin has a main vine around 6 metres, with a couple of secondary vines branching off about 3 metres long.
 The pumpkins are growing to around twice the size of a golf ball then the ribbing distorts and then goes soft after a couple of days.
 The first time there were two growing and 1 did this.
 Immediately after that 3 more started to grow.
 Now 1 has done this but 2 still seem okay for now.
 All the pumpkins have grown on the main vine.
 Is there something lacking in nutrients, an insect problem or something else.
 I try not to over water the plants and have some plants providing natural shade.
 Any suggestions would be appreciated. thanks